 Payment arrangements do affect your credit record, so you should only ask for one if you need it.
 If you aren’t sure, talk to a debt adviser so you can find out all your options and the pros and cons. of each.

 2) look at a Debt Management Plan

 StepChange operates debt management plans (DMPs) for hundreds of thousands of people.
 You make one affordable payment to StepChange each month and they divide it between your non-priority debts.
 There are no fees charged.
 And interest and charges are almost always stopped.

 DMPs are good options if your situation may change because they are flexible.
 If you get a good job then you can repay the debts much faster.
-If things get worse, you can pay less or look at insolvency.
+If things get worse, you can pay less or change to a form of insolvency.

 Don’t go to any firm that charges for a debt management plan.
 Even if you think they are nice and friendly, you can get exactly the same plan with no fees from StepChange.
 Why pay money in fees for no benefit?